KateMcGuane/spill_the_beans/README.md

     python3 manage.py createsuperuser
     ```

-8. You should now be able to go to the browser tab on the left of the page in elephantsql, click the table queries button and see the user you've just created by selecting the auth_user table.
+8. You should now be able to go to the browser tab on the left of the page in PostgreSQL, click the table queries button and see the user you've just created by selecting the auth_user table.

 9. We can now add an if/else statement for the databases in settings.py, so we use the development database while in development (the code we commented out) - and the external database on the live site (note the change where the db URL was is now a variable we will use in Heroku):